About this event

 2. Noise must be kept to a minimum prior to 10:00am, no unnecessary driving, no revving engines etc.

-2. Course Marshalling - All events are limited entry and will be run with marshals following the current COVID guidelines.
+2. Course Marshalling - All events are limited entry and will be run with marshals.

 COVID-19 require us to have contactles registration.
-You to fill out a Self Tech Form, and sign an individual waiver that will be dropped off at a registration table the morning of the event.
-Please do not forget these forms.
+You to fill out a Self Tech Form, that will be dropped off at a registration table the morning of the event.
+Please do not forget this form.

 - Self Tech Form